nofitnessforpurpose/rdtxt/readme.md

 A standalone viewer for viewing of text files.
 The text files might for example have been created locally on the device or downloaded.

 Note
 Organiser II program files are not text files.
 Attempting to open a program file may lock the device!
+Pressing CLEAR and Q may exit the program.

 <BR>